Cray-HPE/docs-csm/troubleshooting/cms_barebones_image_boot.md

 ```

 <a name="csm-boot-steps-reboot"></a>
-### 4.4 Reboot the node using a BOS session template
+### 4.4 Reboot the Node Using a BOS Session Template

 Create a BOS session to reboot the chosen node using the BOS session template that was created:
 ```bash